 - Studio-based course with skills training across all media.
 Students of the course will graduate with a portfolio of work in graphic design, digital media and video.

 - Annual industry showcase event for final year students to exhibit work to potential employers.

 - Students are encouraged to compete in a variety of national student competitions and have performed well in recent years.
 Students of this course have won first place at the Samsung Digital Media Award and and have been shortlisted for the Institute of Designer in Ireland (IDI) Graduate Awards.

 - Students have the opportunity to take international field trips in Years 1 and 2.

 - Exit awards: Higher Certificate in Visual Communications and Design (NFQ Level 6) after Year 2.

 Graduates may apply for entry to Year 4 of the Bachelor of Arts (Honours) Visual Communications and Design.

 What exemptions will I receive?-

 What will I be able to do when I finish the course?

-Career opportunities for graduates of Visual Communications and Design are varied and they are in constant demand both in Ireland and internationally.
+Career opportunities for graduates of Visual Communications and Design are varied and in constant demand both in Ireland and internationally.
 Design careers exist across a wide range of industries including: graphic; web; motion pictures; computer games; interactive and multimedia industries and many more.
 Graduates also find careers in the broader marketing arena such as advertising, e-business and marketing.